Linuxander/linuxander/README.md

-### Engineer — DevOps • Software • Cloud
+### Platform Engineer

-Proven technical specialist known for exceptional learning agility, delivering complex systems with expertise in Python and AWS automation via Terraform.
-From battlefield communication products to X-ray servers that detect hidden contraband, I've spent most of my career building national security systems.
-My work has been deployed in war zones and along the US-Mexico border.
-My passion for process automation enhances development lifecycles through integrated CI/CD pipelines and automated scripting implementations.
+My ability to learn complex technologies has earned me the opportunity to join amazing teams and work on interesting projects such as US Army combat communication systems and vehicle x-ray scanners at the US-Mexico border.
+I’ve played roles both as a collaborative team participant and leading major projects independently.
+My expertise includes software development, infrastructure automation, and scripting that supports modern platform engineering initiatives.

 ---